mhmoudGamea/tornado_movement_case_study/README.md

 # Tornado Movement

 ![App Preview](demo_image/tornado_movement.png)
+**Note:** App screenshots are still under development.
+This section will be updated once the final UI is ready.

 A comprehensive AI-driven fitness ecosystem connecting users, coaches, and admins through smart training, nutrition, and community engagement.